 The approach in recent cases involves a two-step analysis.
 First it is necessary to determine whether the required tangible and concrete dispute has disappeared and the issues have become academic.
 Secondly, if the response to the first question is affirmative, it is necessary to decide if the court should exercise its discretion to hear the case.
 The cases do not always make it clear whether the term "moot" applies to cases that do not present a concrete controversy or whether the term applies only to such of those cases as the court declines to hear.
 In the interest of clarity, I consider that a case is moot if it fails to meet the "live controversy" test.
-A court may none the less elect to address a moot issue if the circumstances warrant.
-[Emphasis added]
+A court may nonetheless elect to address a moot issue if the circumstances warrant.
+[Emphasis added.]

-- 95 I find that a "live controversy" respecting the question exists and, therefore, I should answer the question. - The issue in this challenge to the Minister's Authorization concerns the correct interpretation to be placed on the words of s.35(1) of the Migratory Birds Convention Act Regulations (the "MBCA Regulations")[FN51] as established by the Migratory Birds Convention Act, 1994 (the "MBC Act")[FN52].
+I find that a "live controversy" respecting the question exists and, therefore, I should answer the question.

+The issue in this challenge to the Minister's authorization concerns the correct interpretation to be placed on the words of subsection 35(1) of the Migratory Birds Regulations (the MBCA Regulations) as established by the Migratory Birds Convention Act, 1994 (the MB Act).
 With respect to this issue, the applicant's written argument is very clear and concise, and to state the issues to be resolved, I can do no better than to cite it, without references, as follows:

-Issue 1: Is the MFO prohibited from issuing Fisheries Act authorizations for aspects of the Project that will contravene the MBCA Regulations?
+Issue 1: Is the MFO prohibited from issuing Fisheries Act authorizations for aspects of the project that will contravene the MBCA Regulations?